artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > so he in hope and she in terror race.
 > ~ (1.732--44)

+## Rape

+Aeacus's casual comment about his wife being worthy:

+> "Her name was Procris: it's likelier you've heard
+> about her ravished sister, Orithyia,
+> but were you to compare the two of them
+> in looks and manner, Procris was more worthy
+> of being ravished!"
+> ~ (6.990--5)

+Sometimes the raped women are proud that they were---in the least due to their semi-divine offpsring:

+But, if their flights are not evidence enoough of their unwillingness, then Ovid makes it clear other times:

+> "And after Neptune had taken his delight
+> by ravishing the maiden, he announced,
+> 'Whatever you desire will be granted!
+> Fear no refusal; ask and it is given.'
+> Caenis replied: 'The injury you've done me
+> requires a great wish to be set right,
+> that I might never suffer this again,
+> allow that I may be no more a woman,
+> and you will have fulfilled me utterly.'"
+> ~ (12.292--301)

 ## Other Interesting Quotes

 Ovid's description of the heavens is humorous, as the gods themselves have household gods: